Federal Policy Brief | March 7, 2014

 PATH funding has helped communities implement a ‘Housing First’ approach.
 Assertive Community Treatment (ACT) teams are often established using PATH dollars.
 ACT teams are evidence-based outreach models and are often used to connect chronically homeless individuals to housing and intensive services, i.e. permanent supportive housing.

 In addition, PATH programs also work to connect clients to benefits including SSI/SSDI.
 Often they do this using the SSI/SSDI Outreach, Access and Recovery (SOAR) Initiative.
 Many homeless individuals are eligible for SSI/SSDI income but face multiple obstacles to actually receiving these benefits.
+This income can help end the person’s homelessness by allowing them to contribute to their rent, helping scarce housing rental assistance resources stretch further.
 SOAR trains case managers and works with Social Security Administration staff to expedite applications from homeless clients who are eligible.
 SAMHSA provides funding to expand the SOAR initiative and PATH programs are assisting with this expansion.